wolf0x/HiveNightmare/README.md

 An zero day exploit for HiveNightmare, which allows you to retrieve all registry hives in Windows 10 as a non-administrator user.
 For example, this includes hashes in SAM, which can be used to execute code as SYSTEM.

+**Why this?**

+GossiTheDog's HiveNightmare.exe was detected and blocked by AV directly....:) so make this PS script for IEX fileless execution.

 **Scope**

 Works on all supported versions of Windows 10, where System Protection is enabled (should be enabled by default in most configurations).